Pokémon Trading Card Game: Best Chaos Rising Cards for Decks

 Advertisement

-The fastest way to waste money on a new Pokémon TCG set is to treat every previewed hit as if it belongs in the same deck.
-It does not.
-For practical deck building, divide these cards into three lanes: build-arounds, glue cards, and matchup bullets.
+The fastest way to waste money on a new set is to treat every previewed card as if it belongs in one deck.
+Split the Chaos Rising picks into three lanes instead.

 Was this guide helpful?